Siemens-Healthineers/K2s/addons/ingress/traefik/README.md

 the cluster via the external IP Address `172.19.1.100`.

-_Note:_ It is only possible to enable one ingress controller or gateway controller (ingress-nginx, ingress-traefik or gateway-nginx) in the K2s cluster at the same time since they use the same ports.
+_Note:_ It is only possible to enable one ingress controller or gateway controller (ingress nginx, ingress traefik or gateway nginx) in the K2s cluster at the same time since they use the same ports.

 This Addon prepares one central TLS termination, matching the hostname